 This Ice Guideline is intended to be applicable to "recreational" docks, and not "industrial" ones.
 This removes sheet pile/retaining walls from consideration for the Ice Guideline.
-To obtain further information, aerial photos for 82 recreational docks in the Lower Thames River were reviewed.
-These photos were obtained during drone surveys in 2006 and 2015 by the LTVCA.
-Most of the docks are downstream of Chatham.
+To obtain further information, aerial photos for 82 recreational docks in the lower Thames River were reviewed.
+These photos were obtained from the MNRF Swoop imagery taken in 2015 and 2016.
+Most of the docks were downstream of Chatham.

-Dock configurations for the Lower Thames River can be broadly divided into the following general categories:
+Dock configurations for the lower Thames River can be broadly divided into the following general categories: